slepc/slepc/doc/source/documentation/manual/nep.md

 :::

 When defining the problem in split form, it may also be useful to specify a problem type.
-For example, if the user knows that all $f_i$ functions are rational, as in equation [](#eq:rep), then setting the problem type to `NEP_RATIONAL` gives a hint to the solver that may simplify the solution process.
+For example, if the user knows that all $f_i$ functions are rational, as in equation {math:numref}`eq:rep`, then setting the problem type to `NEP_RATIONAL` gives a hint to the solver that may simplify the solution process.
 The problem types currently supported for `NEP` are listed in table [](#tab:ntypeq).
 When in doubt, use the default problem type (`NEP_GENERAL`).

 The problem type can be specified at run time with the corresponding command line key or, more usually, within the program with the function `NEPSetProblemType`